R. (1) Blessed the man who fears the Lord.

 - Turning aside worldly pleasures, he gained eternal life.

-By his example and prayers
+grant us, through his example and intercession,

-Grant this through our Lord Jesus Christ, Your Son,
+Through our Lord Jesus Christ, your Son,

-who lives and reigns with You and the Holy Spirit,
+who lives and reigns with you

-one God, for ever and ever.
+God, for ever and ever.

 |